ShaheenHossain/eagle-12.1/doc/reference/data.rst

 Data Files
 ==========

-Eagle ERP is greatly data-driven, and a big part of modules definition is thus the definition of the various records it manages: UI (menus and views), security (access rights and access rules), reports and plain data are all defined via records.
+Eagle is greatly data-driven, and a big part of modules definition is thus the definition of the various records it manages: UI (menus and views), security (access rights and access rules), reports and plain data are all defined via records.